-If we are dealing with a malfunction, we are interested in where the actual plus and ground wires come from.
+When we're dealing with a breakdown, we're interested in where the actual plus and ground wires come from.
 We follow the references.

 The positive weld (D141) and ground weld (85) are shown in the following diagram.
 These positive and ground wires come together at the engine-ECU connector terminals T60/10 and T60/51.

 Component GX5 is the solenoid valve of the EGR.
 The G212 and V338 are the position sensor and electric motor of the EGR valve.